aizawalab/neurobio/content/en/post/20201221/index.md

 title: "New gene acting on microglia activated upon sepsis which needs critical care medicine."
 subtitle: ""
-summary: "Pharmacological and genec suppression of the mitochondrial protein rescue the sepsis-associated brain damage"
+summary: "Pharmacological and genetic suppression of the mitochondrial protein rescues the sepsis-associated brain damage"
 authors: [admin]
 tags: []
 categories: []